anhuy1989/tippy/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
-Have issue when coding with Swift 3 with the tutorial of Swift 2.
+- [ ] Have issue when coded with Swift 3 with the tutorial of Swift 2.
-Have problem when coded UIView animation & lauch screen before.
+- [ ] Have problem when coded UIView animation & lauch screen before.
 But so far, I get them.

 ## License